risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-json.md

 ### `jsonb_set`

-Modifies JSONB data by replacing or inserting new value at a specified path.
+Modifies JSONB data by replacing or inserting new values at a specified path.
 If the path exists, the function will replace the value with the new one.
-If the path does not exist and the `create_if_missing parameter` is set to true (which is the default), the function will add the new value.
+If the path does not exist and the `create_if_missing` parameter is set to `true` (which is the default), the function will add the new value.

 ```bash title=Syntax
 jsonb_set ( target jsonb, path text[], new_value jsonb [, create_if_missing boolean ] ) → jsonb